Multivariable CLT for critical points: Hermite and Wiener Expansions

 \section{Hermite and Wiener Expansions}

 In this section, we give the explicit expression of the chaotic expansion for the numbers of critical points.
-We do it in two steps.
-The first one is to get a Hermite expansion \`a la Kratz-Le\'on \cite{K:L}.
+We do it in two ways.
+The first one is to get a Hermite expansion ``\`a la Kratz-Le\'on'' \cite{K:L}.
 Secondly, we translate each component in the expansion into a Multiple Wiener-It\^o integral.
-The starting point of our analysis is an integral formula for $\crit_u^k(\cT)$.
-Set $\cA_k$ for the set of symmetric $d\times d$ matrices with index $k$, $k=0,1,\dots,d$. \begin{lemma} Suppose $X(\cdot) $ is a random field satifying {\rm (A1)} and {\rm (A2)}.
-With the above notation, for $k=0,1,\dots, d$, and $u>-\infty$, we have
+The starting point of our analysis is an integral formula for $\crit^k(u,\cT)$.
+Set $W(\ve)$ for the volume of a ball of radius $\ve$ in $\R^d$ and $\cA_k$ for the set of symmetric $d\times d$ matrices with index $k$, $k=0,1,\cdots, d$. \begin{lemma} Suppose $X(\cdot) $ is a random field satisfying {\rm (A1)} and {\rm (A2)}.
+With the above notation, for $k=0,1,\cdots, d$, and $u\in\R$, we have

-both a.s. and in the $L^2$-sense.
-Here, $W(\ve)$ is the volume of a ball of radius $\ve$ in $\R^d$.